 As a runner what is the one thing that you fear?
 Yes, you got us, it's the throbbing running injury.
 A running injury is a big no!
 An injury while running can be painful and that injury staying with you for weeks can be even worse!
 Well, now there is a way that can help you avoid this, make you fit and fall in love with your workout.
 Runners combine various fitness activities together, which is the new way to train and helps each muscle in their body to work out, isn’t that just awesome?
 What’s this called – Circuit Training or Cross Training for runners?
 If you are bored running or if you wish to de-stress your lower leg limbs, cross training is the answer for all!
-Come let’s decode in and out about the heart pumping cross training.
+Come let’s decode in and out of heart-pumping cross training.

 What is Cross Training?